Chitosan: Winemaking and fungal source chitosan

 Chitosan has a long history for use as a fining agent in winemaking.
 Fungal source chitosan has shown an increase in settling activity, reduction of oxidized polyphenolics in juice and wine, chelation and removal of copper (post-racking) and control of the spoilage yeast Brettanomyces.
 These products and uses are approved for European use by the EU and OIV standards.

 Wound management

-Chitosan-based wound dressings have been widely explored for a variety of acute and chronic wounds.
 Chitosan has the ability to adhere to fibrinogen, which produces increased platelet adhesion, causing clotting of blood and hemostasis.
-Chitosan hemostatic agents are salts made from mixing chitosan with an organic acid (such as succinic or lactic acid).
 Chitosan may have other properties conducive to wound healing, including antibacterial and antifungal activity, which remain under preliminary research.

+Wound dressings

+Chitosan-containing wound dressings have been widely explored for a variety of acute and chronic wounds.
+Chitosan is used within some wound dressings to decrease bleeding.
+Upon contact with blood, the bandage becomes sticky, effectively sealing the laceration.

+There are many ways to incorporate chitosan into wound dressings: